 However, there are suggestions that can be considered regarding face shape if you are so inclined:

-- If your face is diamond, choose hats with medium brims to avoid making your forehead and chin more narrow.
-Wide hat bands helpto visually widen your forehead.
+Choose hats with medium brims to avoid making your forehead and chin more narrow.
+Wide hat bands help to visually widen your forehead.

 How to travel with hats?

 Traveling with hats involves planning.
 I have a collection of fabric and packable hats that pack easily and retain their shape.

 If I have a special occasion in another city, I have been known to send special hats ahead and they are available when I arrive.

 How to make sure that hats stay on?